Conceptual image of the new Central Library facade showing whakatauki that will be on the front of the building.

 Built in the 1970s, it has been a cornerstone of the city for more than 50 years.
 It is home to Hamilton's historical archives and heritage collections.
 It holds more than 140,000 items in its collection.
 In the past year, it welcomed 145,000 visitors and hosted 430 events.
 In the 2024/25 year, Hamilton Libraries citywide recorded 928,000 in-person visits, nearly 1.7 million virtual visits, and hosted 1,698 events attended by more than 44,000 people.

-Hillcrest Library is moving to a temporary location at Hamilton Gardens.
+Hillcrest Library has moved to a temporary location at Hamilton Gardens.
 You can find more information here.

 Follow Hamilton City Libraries on Facebook, check back in on this page, or sign up to our monthly newsletter, ePaanui for updates, so you don't miss a thing.